Dear Fellow Lefties: Know Who the Real Enemy Is

 A shrinking community is not going to overthrow anything.

 In our current, fractured state, we are wholly unprepared to protect and defend one another.
-The battle lines are everywhere, when they should be squarely in front of us — between us and the fascists who would destroy us.
+The battle lines are everywhere, when they should be squarely in front of us—between us and the fascists who would destroy us.

 To be clear: I’m not here for scapegoating “identity politics.”
 Has the language of social justice been weaponized inappropriately?
 We all know it has, but that doesn’t mean that conversations about identity and intersectional struggle aren’t wholly necessary.
 Any necessary idea can be taken to an unproductive extreme.
 Call-outs sometimes have to happen, because harm needs to be interrupted, but they should not be our default response.
-Because if we disavow everyone who doesn’t get it, we will have a pretty small army — and those who remain will still be ripped apart by grudges, rumors and unforgiving attitudes.
+Because if we disavow everyone who doesn’t get it, we will have a pretty small army—and those who remain will still be ripped apart by grudges, rumors and unforgiving attitudes.

 So many people and groups have been disempowered by the clubhouse politics of leftist movement spaces.